r2c0der/rkm_world_data/README.md

 World Data webapp/module is an informational and practice application.
 Once completed it will integrate several custom and publically available APIs and web services.
 The end goal is to port the web application to a mobile app on the Google store.

 <h4>How does it work? </h4>
-The visitor selects a country from a dropdown menu to learn some interesting but high level facts of a select number of countries.
-Selecting a country will make calls to parse through .ini (create navigation and set configurations), .json (format of web service and API calls)  and .xml (custom - parsed for sitemap) and other external resources to render several panels of information.
+The visitor selects a country from a dropdown menu to learn some interesting but high level facts of a particular country.
+Selecting a country initiates calls to parse through .ini files (create navigation and set configurations), .json files (format of web service and API calls)  and .xml files (custom - parsed for sitemap) and other external resources to render several panels of information.

 <h3>RESTful Services</h3>
 <ul>